 Frequently asked questions

 Here are the most commonly asked questions that members of the public ask about vaccine research.
+To find frequently asked questions you might have about what recent developments mean for the vaccine study you may be taking part in, visit the Latest Vaccine News page.
 More general questions and answers can be found on our COVID-19 page.

 Is it alright to travel to take part in vaccine trials or other research in areas with high levels of COVID restrictions in place?